Leptonic CP asymmetry and Light flavored scalar

 \item Radiative corrections : \\ \phantom{xx} The NGB property is not exactly hold if the original symmetry is somehow violated via explicit breaking terms.
 A well-known example is the scalar mass term which does not respect (global) symmetry, and hence the NGB acuires its nonzero mass (the ``pion'' mass) at classical level.
 With such explicit breaking, one generally expects to have non-vanishing radiative corrections to unusual NGB couplings and resolve the NGB problem mentioned above.
 There are phenomenological analysis for large breaking, e.g., a heavy NGB of the lepton number symmetry~\cite{Abe:2020dut,Matsumoto:2010hz}, where suitably size of corrections might be obtained.

 \end{itemize}

 The large remnant of $\chi$ is another characteristic result of the model.
 We here discuss two approaches to this issue: (i) additional scalar interactions. (ii) a very light $\chi$.
-The first resolution is to introduce additional interaction such that it suppresses the scalar abundance somewhere in the thermal history.
+The first resolution is to introduce additional interaction such that it suppresses the scalar abundance somewhere in the thermal history, typically later than the leptogenesis epoch.
 However, when $\chi$ is the NGB of high-scale symmetry, its large decay constant generally suppresses the $\chi$ couplings to the SM fields and cannot give an enough suppression to the $\chi$ abundance.
 For example, when $\chi$ is the NGB of lepton number symmetry which couples to the RH neutrinos, a typical ratio $\Gamma/ H (T=m_\chi)$ is $10^{-20} \, \xi^2 (m_\chi/\text{GeV})$.
-We are therefore lead to the situation that the scalar including three-body decay is not a NGB-like pseudo-scalar $\chi$ but some heavy real scalar $\rho$ (heavier than the electroweak scale).
-As long as $\rho$ is rather lighter than $N_i$, the analysis of leptogenesis from three-body decay discussed in this paper is unchanged even for $N_i\to L_jH\rho$.
+That may therefore lead to a situation where the scalar including three-body decay is not a NGB-like pseudo-scalar $\chi$ but some heavy real scalar $\rho$ (heavier than the electroweak scale).